Sockburn Worm: Possible origins

+Traditions

-Each newly consecrated Bishop-Prince of Durham, while entering the Bishopric for the first time at the local Ford or over the bridge over the River Tees at Croft-on-Tees, was presented with the falchion that John Conyers used on the worm.
+Each newly consecrated Bishop-Prince of Durham, while entering the Bishopric for the first time at the local ford or over the bridge over the River Tees at Croft-on-Tees, was presented with the Conyers Falchion – a medieval sword kept at Durham Cathedral and said to be the one with which a knight by the name of Sir John Conyers slew the worm.

 The Lord of Sockburn traditionally reads a speech while presenting the blade:

-"My Lord Bishop.
-I hereby present you with the falchion wherewith the champion Conyers slew the worm, dragon or fiery flying serpent which destroyed man, woman and child; in memory of which the king then reigning gave him the manor of Sockburn, to hold by this tenure, that upon the first entrance of every bishop into the county the falchion should be presented."

 The bishop would then take the falchion, and immediately return it, wishing the holder health and long enjoyment of the manor.